 Later that evening- while celebrating Yom Ha’Atzmaut – Israel’s Independence Day, at the “kibbutz” next to the main road – I couldn’t help but think about the miracles and legends we hear about the prophet, Elijah.
 Locals say he appears in various and unknown ways to provide help when needed.
 Maybe that man was Elijah, maybe he wasn’t.
 But he was my Elijah that day.
 This true “angel” exemplifies why this trail is more than a hike – it’s also about the people and the culture that make up this trail.

 Yet this trail is not just about the nature, views and even the angels we encounter along the way – it’s about the chance to connect to one’s self and one’s roots.
 When I walk along the trail and there is a monument, or a mark of some sort that is connected to Israeli history – be it from biblical or modern times – we feel connected.
 While my son and I were planning his bar mitzvah, we decided that we would hike the Israel Trail, symbolizing his journey into adulthood.
 Hiking the Israel trail with him and some of his best friends was a unique way for him to learn about his roots, to explore the land he lives in and to better understand the Israeli chain of generations rooted to these springs, olive and oak trees and limestone rock found along the trails.
 It was also an incredibly special way for us to strengthen our bond.

 Want to experience the Israel Trail for yourself?
-Visit https://viasabra.com/israel-national-trail-tours and contact us to start your own epic journey today.
+Now’s your chance!
+Visit https://viasabra.com/trip/our-israel-trail-may-2023/ and sign up today to join us!